sieis/fullstack-open-2020-2021/README.md

-# fullstack-open-2020-2021
+# fullstack-open-2020-2021 :computer:

-Submissions for the [FullstackOpen 2020](https://fullstackopen.com/en/) course...which will transistion into the 2021 version during my time working through it.
+Submissions :hourglass: for the [FullstackOpen 2020](https://fullstackopen.com/en/) course...which will transistion into the 2021 version during my time working through it.